enetwarch/rock-paper-scissors/README.md

 # [Rock Paper Scissors](https://enetwarch.github.io/rock-paper-scissors/)

 A basic rock paper scissors game against a computer.
 The scores will be saved to your machine's local storage to keep track of the never ending RNG struggle.
+Other than tapping the ui buttons, **pressing the 1, 2 or 3 keyboard keys will play rock, paper, and scissors respectively**.
+The background changes depending on who won the game.

+* **Idle**: Dark or light background (depends on the user's browser preference)
+* **Win**: Blue background
+* **Draw**: Green background
+* **Lose**: Red background

 ### Resources

-* **[Google Fonts](https://fonts.google.com/)**: Source of the [Varela Round](https://fonts.google.com/specimen/Varela+Round) font family which is used in this project.
 * [**FontAwesome**](https://fontawesome.com/): Used for the rock, paper, and scissor icons.
     * [Rock](https://fontawesome.com/icons/hand-back-fist)
     * [Paper](https://fontawesome.com/icons/hand)